letsencrypt/website/content/en/docs/challenge-types.md

 - You can use this challenge to issue certificates containing wildcard domain names.
 - It works well even if you have multiple web servers.
-- You can use this challenge to domain names whose webservers aren't exposed to the public internet.
+- You can use this challenge to validate domain names whose webservers aren't exposed to the public internet.

 Cons: